Symphony No. 9 (Mahler): Mahler's death

 Mahler died in May 1911, without ever hearing his Ninth Symphony performed.
 The work's ending is usually interpreted as his conscious farewell to the world, as it was composed following the death of his beloved daughter Maria Anna in 1907 and the diagnosis of his fatal heart disease.
 However, this notion is disputed inasmuch as Mahler felt that he was in good health at the time of the composition of the Ninth Symphony; he had had a very successful season (1909–10) as the conductor of the New York Philharmonic Orchestra and, before that, the Metropolitan Opera (New York).
-In his last letters, Mahler indicated that he was looking forward to an extensive tour with the orchestra for the 1910–11 season.
+In his last letters, Mahler indicated that he was looking forward to an extensive tour with the orchestra for the 1910–11 season and anticipating a return for the 1911–1912 season.
 Moreover, Mahler worked on his unfinished Tenth Symphony until his death from endocarditis in May 1911.

 Mahler was a superstitious man and believed in the so-called curse of the ninth, which he thought had already killed Beethoven, Schubert and Bruckner; this is proven by the fact that he refused to number his previous work Das Lied von der Erde as his ninth symphony, although it is often considered a symphony.